-- 66 See, for example, Security Council resolution 1822 (2008), which reaffirms "the need to combat by all means, in accordance with the Charter of the United Nations and international law, including applicable international human rights, refugee, and humanitarian law, threats to international peace and security caused by terrorist acts ..." (third preambular para.).
-See also General Assembly resolution 64/168 and Human Rights Council resolution A/ HRC/13/L.20, which calls upon States "to ensure that any measure taken to counter terrorism complies with international law, in particular international human rights, refugee and humanitarian law". - 67 In this respect, see: - Art.
-14 of the Universal Declaration of Human Rights, adopted by General Assembly in its resolution 217 (III), which provides that: (1) "Everyone has the right to seek and to enjoy in other countries asylum from persecution"; and (2) "This right may not be invoked in the case of prosecutions genuinely arising from non-political crimes or from acts contrary to the purposes and principles of the United Nations". - Art.
+- 71 See, for example, Security Council resolution 1963 (2010), which reaffirms "that Member States must ensure that any measures taken to combat terrorism comply with all their obligations under international law, in particular international human rights, refugee, and humanitarian law,..." (thirteenth preambular para.).
+See also General Assembly resolution 68/178,which urges States, while countering terrorism"[t]oensure that any measures taken or means employed to counter terrorism, ..., comply with their obligations under international law, including the Charter of the United Nations, human rights law and international humanitarian law" (operative paragraph 6 (s)), and Human Rights Council resolution 19/19, operative paragraph 1. - 72 See para.
+7 above. - 73 In this respect, see: - Art.
 33 (1) of the Convention relating to the Status of Refugees ("No Contracting State shall expel or return ('refouler') a refugee in any manner whatsoever to the frontiers of territories where his life or freedom would be threatened on account of his race, religion, nationality, membership of a particular social group or political opinion"). - Art.
 3 of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, which provides that: (1) "No State Party shall expel, return ('refouler') or extradite a person to another State where there are substantial grounds for believing that he would be in danger of being subjected to torture"; and (2) "For the purpose of determining whether there are such grounds, the competent authorities shall take into account all relevant considerations including, where applicable, the existence in the State concerned of a consistent pattern of gross, flagrant or mass violations of human rights". - Art.
 7 of the International Covenant on Civil and Political Rights guarantees that: "No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment".
 The Human Rights Committee has interpreted art.
-7 to include an obligation on States not to expose individuals to "the danger of torture or cruel, inhuman or degrading treatment or punishment upon return to another country by way of their extradition, expulsion or refoulement": see Human Rights Committee, General comment No. 20, para.
+7 to include an obligation on States not to expose individuals to "the danger of torture or cruel, inhuman or degrading treatment or punishment upon return to another country by way of their extradition, expulsion or refoulement": see Human Rights Committee, General comment No. 20: art.
+7 (Prohibition of torture or cruel, inhuman or degrading treatment or punishment), para.
 9.

-See also the resolutions of the Security Council and the General Assembly concerning the need for counter-terrorism measures to comply with international law, including human rights and refugee law.
-On the specific question of compliance with the non-derogable principle of non-refoulement, see, as recent examples, General Assembly resolutions 62/159, paras.
-6 and 7, and 63/185, paras.
-9 and 10, which provide as follows:
+See also the resolutions of the Security Council and the General Assembly concerning the need for counter-terrorism measures to comply with international law, including human rights and refugee law, and international humanitarian law.
+On the specific question of compliance with the non-derogable principle of non-refoulement, see, as recent example, General Assembly resolutions 68/178, para.
+6, which urges States, while countering terrorism:

-"9.
-Also urges States to fully respect non-refoulement obligations under international refugee and human rights law and, at the same time, to review, with full respect for these obligations and other legal safeguards, the validity of a refugee status decision in an individual case if credible and relevant evidence comes to light that indicates that the person in question has committed any criminal acts, including terrorist acts, falling under the exclusion clauses under international refugee law;
+"(j) To fully respect non-refoulement obligations under international refugee and human rights law and, at the same time, to review, with full respect for these obligations and other legal safeguards, the validity of a refugee status decision in an individual case if credible and relevant evidence comes to light that indicates that the person in question has Counter-Terrorrism Implementation Task Force CTITF committed any criminal acts, including terrorist acts, falling under the exclusion clauses under international refugee law;